zippiehq/plasma-core/README.md

 ### Contributing Guide and CoC
 Plasma Group follows a [Contributing Guide and Code of Conduct](https://github.com/plasma-group/plasma-core/blob/master/.github/CONTRIBUTING.md) adapted slightly from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
 All contributors are expected to read through this guide.
 We're here to cultivate a welcoming and inclusive contributing environment, and every new contributor needs to do their part to uphold our community standards.

+### Documentation
+Detailed documentation for `plasma-core` is [available here](https://plasma-core.readthedocs.io/en/latest/).
+If you'd like to contribute to the documentation, please edit the contents of the [/docs](/docs) folder and submit a pull request here!

 ### Requirements and Setup
 #### Node.js
 `plasma-core` is a [`Node.js`](https://nodejs.org/en/) application.
 You'll need to install `Node.js` (and it's corresponding package manager, `npm`) for your system before continuing.